jlangr/ccode2/continuous-design.md

 As a result, developers habitually *replicated* (i.e. copy 'n' pasted) entire member functions, then made their changes within these copies.
 They didn't change the original functions&mdash;no one wanted to be the one who broke code that was already working. ("Why did you even touch that code?")

-By definition, then, the fear significantly increased code duplication and costs as a result.
+By definition, fear significantly increased code duplication and costs as a result.

 ## Conflated Units -> Tough Tests

-If we write code like the `postCheckoutTotal` function following, coming back and trying to figure out how to test it will be daunting:
+If we write code like the `postCheckoutTotal` function following, writing tests for it will be daunting:

 ```
 export const postCheckoutTotal = (request, response) => {